Arisfrl/Tealium/README.md

-This is a demo of my practice in selenium and pytest.
+This is a demo of my practice in selenium using python and pytest.